WangYihang/GitHacker/README.md

 ## PROCLAMATION (IMPORTANT)

 The remote `.git` folder maybe malicious, so to prevent you from being attacked.
-I highly recommend you run this tool under an disposable jailed environment (eg: docker container).
+I highly recommend you run this tool under a disposable jailed environment (eg: docker container).

 ## Security Issues